The System (1964 film)

-The System (US: The Girl-Getters) is a 1964 British drama film directed by Michael Winner and starring Oliver Reed, Jane Merrow and Barbara Ferris.
-Julie Christie was originally intended to be in the film, but she had to withdraw, and was replaced by Julia Foster.
+The System (American: The Girl-Getters) is a 1964 British drama film directed by Michael Winner and starring Oliver Reed, Jane Merrow and Barbara Ferris.
 The writer was Peter Draper, who in this film popularised the word 'grockle' to mean a holiday visitor.

 The film was crucial in the careers of both director Michael Winner and star Oliver Reed.

+Julie Christie was originally to play Nicola but was unavailable.
+The part went to Jane Merrow; it was her first major film.

 Synopsis

-In the seaside village of Roxham, a group of local young men mingle among the seasonal tourists in search of sexual conquests.
+In the seaside town of Roxham, a group of local young men mingle among the seasonal tourists in search of sexual conquests.
 Near the end of one summer, the leader of the group, Tinker, a strolling photographer, aims to conquer a fashion model from a well-to-do family, but he finds himself unexpectedly falling in love.
-The tables thus turned, Tinker begins to see that maybe it's not the tourists who are being used in these sexual games.
+Tinker comes to think that maybe it is not just the tourists who are being used in these encounters.